top of page

 Dawei City sits on the southern coast of the nation of Burma (aka Myanmar).
 The true size of the city, with some 150,000 residents, is hidden beneath the coconut and betelnut palms that give the city a tropical forest ambiance.
 The city’s residents are predominantly of Dawei ethnicity, making the city different from most other cities in Burma which are dominated by ethnic Burmese.

-The Dawei settled here in the 18th Century to avoid the many wars between Burma and Thailand.
-For 200 years they’d been left alone -- neglected really -- and developed their economy based on fishing and farming, whose produce they consumed locally but also exported around the nation via a small port near the city.
-Occasionally the military government of Burma would conscript Dawei men into building railways in order to ensure they could deploy troops to border areas in the event of trouble.
-Even as late as the 1990s, the slave-like work conditions forced upon them by the Burmese Army were enough to push Dawei workers across the border to Thailand as refugees.
+The Dawei settled here in the 18th Century to avoid conflict between Burma and Thailand.
+For 200 years they’d been left alone and developed their economy based on fishing and farming, whose produce they consumed locally but also exported around the nation via a small port near the city.

 Eco-power: all personnel involved in the project, from low-paid workers to general managers and investors, have to ride on electro-generating pedal bicycles when they move around on-site.
 This provides for two environmental benefits.
 Firstly, the transport of personnel is done without producing waste gases.
 And secondly, the electricity for the industrial park is -- at least in part -- produced in an ecofriendly manner as the electricity feeds back into the electricity grid.